leafsphp/api-docs/src/docs/index.md

 - **app**: This is where you will mostly be working.
 It houses all your controllers, command and db files.
 - **config**: This holds all your configuration files.
 - **lib**: You can place your libraries and piece files which you need for your app.
+- **public**: This holds the entry point to your app, as well as static assets
 - **storage**: Storage for your files, images, text, databases...
 - **vendor**: This holds all your dependencies and installed files.